GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

 :   Password to connect to the secondary (target) instance.
 This value can
      also be defined in secure.config.

+plugin.@PLUGIN@.sharedDirectory
+:   Path to a directory accessible from both master instances.
+Defaults to
+$site_path/data/@PLUGIN@

 @PLUGIN@ plugin uses REST API calls to keep the target instance in-sync.
 It is possible to customize the parameters of the underlying http client doing these calls by specifying the following fields: